Methodology

 Delta grid (spot delta magnitude)

-Constant-maturity vols are produced by the same vol-interpolation procedure described in Section 3: SABR is evaluated at the requested strike on each bracketing expiry, and the resulting vols are interpolated to the target tenor in total-variance space.
+Constant-maturity vols are produced by the same vol-interpolation procedure described in Section 3: SVI is evaluated at the requested strike on each bracketing expiry, and the resulting vols are interpolated to the target tenor in total-variance space.

 The result: a clean daily time series at, say, 30-day constant maturity 25-delta call, suitable for regression and backtesting without expiry-rolloff artifacts.
 Available via /v1/vol-history.